-1. Obtain approval for company name
+1. Obtain approval for the company name

 As with any company in China, a name needs to be chosen that meets set requirements and is appropriate for the company’s image and brand.
 This is then submitted to the local Administration of Industry and Commerce (AIC) for verification and approval.

-2. Sign rental lease for office space
+2. Sign a rental lease for office space

 To set up a Representative Office in China, one of the necessary requirements is to provide an appropriate rental agreement.
 This agreement must meet specific criteria, including being located in the city of registration, having a minimum duration of 12 months, and being for an approved commercial property (not a residential one).

-3. Make application to AIC for registration
+3. Make an application to AIC for registration

 The application form and all required documentation is submitted to the local AIC.
 Provided everything is in order, a business registration certificate usually takes around 2 weeks to be issued.